Table of Contents

 The Night Light slider lets you enable or disable this feature.
 You can also do this from the shelf menu (bottom right corner of your screen).

 If Night Light is enabled, you get two more additional options.
-You can control the color temperature of the screen (I wouldn’t recommend changing this unless you really know a lot about displays and display temperatures)
+You can control the color temperature of the screen (I wouldn’t recommend changing this unless you know a lot about displays and display temperatures)

 - A progress bar showing available and used storage on the device